-What should I tell my doctor before I take the first dose of Besivance?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Besivance.
-Also, talk to your doctor about your complete medical history, especially if you wear contact lenses.
+What should I tell my healthcare provider before I take the first dose of this medication?Tell your healthcare provider about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Besivance.
+Also, talk to your healthcare provider about your complete medical history, especially if you wear contact lenses.

-What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
-Depending on your condition and medical history, your doctor may prescribe a different regimen.
-Do not change the dosage or stop taking your medication without your doctor's approval.
+What is the usual dosage?The information below is based on the dosage guidelines your healthcare provider uses.
+Depending on your condition and medical history, your healthcare provider may prescribe a different regimen.
+Do not change the dosage or stop taking your medication without your healthcare provider's approval.

 Adults and children ≥1 year: Apply one drop in the affected eye(s) three times a day, 4-12 hours apart for 7 days.

-What are possible food and drug interactions associated with Besivance?No significant interactions have been reported with Besivance at this time.
-However, always tell your doctor about any medicines you take, including over-the-counter drugs, vitamins, and herbal supplements.
+What are the possible food and drug interactions associated with this medication?No significant interactions have been reported with Besivance at this time.
+However, always tell your healthcare provider about any medicines you take, including over-the-counter drugs, vitamins, and herbal supplements.

-Can I receive Besivance if I am pregnant or breastfeeding?The effects of Besivance during pregnancy and breastfeeding are unknown.
-Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Besivance during pregnancy are unknown.
+Besivance may be found in your breast milk if you use it while breastfeeding.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Besivance?If you miss a dose of Besivance, administer the missed dose as soon as you remember.
+What should I do if I miss a dose of this medication?If you miss a dose of Besivance, apply it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
-Do not administer two doses at once.
+Do not apply two doses at once.

-How should I store Besivance?Store at room temperature, and protect from light.
+How should I store this medication?Store at room temperature.